Higher-order quantum computing with known input states: Summary of main results

 From Thm.~\ref{thm:RUS}, we see that the probability of success approaches one exponentially on the number of calls $k$.
 We remark that the optimal performance of unitary SAR for the unknown state case is $p_{\textup{SAR}}=1-\frac{d^2 -1}{k+d^2-1}$ \cite{Sedl_k_2019}, hence we have an exponential improvement.
 One implementation that attains the probability in Eq.~\eqref{p_SAR_kintr} is repeat-until-success strategy which we will discuss further in Sec.~\ref{sec:RUS}.

-As we will discuss in the section on numerical results, for dimensions up to $d = 3$ and number of copies up to $k = 3$ indicate that the repeat-until-success strategy described in Thm.~\ref{thm:RUS} appears to be optimal when the known input state is pure.
-Also, in Sec.~\ref{sec:Garazi} we compare the SAR task with a related, but not equivalent, recent results on port-based remote preparation \cite{Muguruza_2024}.
+As discussed in Sec.~\ref{sec:numerics_intro} and Sec.~\ref{sec:numerics_main}, numerical results indicate that the repeat-until-success strategy described in Thm.~\ref{thm:RUS} is optimal for probabilistic SAR when the known input state is pure.
+Also, in Sec.~\ref{sec:Garazi} we compare the SAR task with a related, but not equivalent, recent results on port-based remote state preparation \cite{Muguruza_2024}.